 When Will My Child be Dry at Night?
 3 Tips to Survive the Wait

 If your child is consistently using the potty during the day, but not yet always dry at night, guess what?
 You’ve got a potty-trained kiddo!
 Nighttime dryness is a completely different process, mostly controlled by your child’s physical development.
 Many typically-developing, healthy children don’t reach nighttime dryness until the age of 6, 7, 8, or beyond.
-I’m here to help you survive the wait with these tips.
+Here are some tips to help you survive the wait.

 1. Work with your pediatrician, just to make sure everything’s A-OK.
 Usually, all is well.
 But there are a few things the doc can help with including – surprise!
 Constipation.
 Constipation can interfere with nighttime dryness, because the pressure can interfere with the signals that your child has to take a nighttime trip to the potty.
 So, check with your pediatrician to make sure everything is moving smoothly.

 2. Ease up on sugary nighttime drinks.
 Extra sugar puts pee-pee production into overtime.
 But don’t restrict nighttime fluids in general – your child will automatically slow down urine production when their body is ready to be dry at night.
 No amount of fluid restriction can control that developmental process – and we don’t want to risk dehydration.

 3. Use Goodnites® Nighttime Underwear, like so many parents do.
 It’s a huge relief to rely on Goodnites® while allowing nature to take its course.
 Parenting is stressful enough –relaxing about nighttime dryness allows you to enjoy this amazing journey together with your child.